 A typical production installation of Optimizely Agent is to run two or more services behind a load balancer or proxy.
 The service can be run via a Docker container, on Kubernetes through Helm, or installed from the source.
 See Setup Optimizely Agent for instructions on how to run Optimizely Agent.

-Here are some of the top reasons to consider using Optimizely Agent:
+Here are some of the top reasons to consider using Optimizely Agent instead of a Feature Experimentation SDK:

 If you already separate some of your logic into services that might need to access the Optimizely decision APIs, we recommend using Optimizely Agent.